Our research examines how stressors such as chronic diseases alter the dynamics and plasticity of neurons and neural microcircuits.

-These mechanistic investigations use transgenic mouse models and diverse tools and techniques including:
+These investigations use transgenic mouse models and diverse approaches:

 We are grateful for the generous support from: